-On January 27, 2017, the Ministry of Finance issued Regulation No. 6/2017 which revised the import duty at the ad valorem tariff rate of 90 percent for wine, cider, perry, and mead, and 150 percent for spirits and liqueurs.
+On April 1, 2022 the Ministry of Finance issued Regulation No. 26/2022 on the Stipulation of Goods Classification System and Imposition of Import Duty Tariffs on Imported Goods, which includes information on the import duty at the ad valorem tariff rate of 90 percent for wine, cider, perry, and mead, and 150 percent for spirits and liqueurs.